 There is no second opinion in this that everyone in this world whether a man or woman, everyone wants to look beautiful.
 But what if I ask you to define the beauty of a woman.
 Will your answer contains a woman with a moustache on her face?
 Surely Not!
 But today, I am going to tell you about a woman with a moustache on her face known as the symbol of beauty.
 Yes, I am talking about Princess Qajar.
 I will tell you everything you want to know about her.
 Stay with me!

-Everyone wants to know beautiful but beauty is not linked with white color, white skin or slim and smart body.
+Everyone wants to know beautiful, but beauty is not linked with white colour, white skin or slim and smart body.
 Beauty comes from within a person.
-As of today, people think that beauty is only linked with a slim and smart body and being fat is a sin.
-But in the 19th century, the definition of beauty was linked with a fat body and a mustache on the face of the woman in Persia.
+As of today, people think that beauty is only linked with a compact and stylish body and being fat is a sin.
+But in the 19th century, the definition of beauty was linked with a fat body and a moustache on the face of the woman in Persia.

-Yes, In the 19th century there was a princess in Persia who had a mustache on her face and a fat body.
+Yes, In the 19th century there was a princess in Persia who had a moustache on her face and a fat body.
 But the princess was known as the symbol of beauty at that time.
-Before talking about the princess let’s first talk about the Dynasty of Princess.
+Before talking about the princess, let’s first talk about the Dynasty of Princess.

 The princess was born on Feb 4, 1883.
 She was the 12 daughter of her parents.
 The princess was born to the 3rd wife of the king named Maryam Turan al-Saltanah.

-According to history, thousand of young boys love the princess because of her fat and attractive body and her mustache.
-The Princess Qajar was very famous for her beauty and started to known as the symbol of beauty in Persia.
+According to history, thousand of young boys love the princess because of her fat and attractive body and her moustache.
+The Princess Qajar was very famous for her beauty and started to know as the symbol of beauty in Persia.

 History says that among thousands of young males who wanted to marry the princess 13 commit suicide because the princess didn’t marry them.